-As of October 31, 2008, the named fiduciary with respect to the overall investment strategy for the Master Trust investments, along with all other day to day fiduciary investment responsibilities, is the Xerox Retirement Investment Committee ("XRIC").
-XRIC is successor to the Fiduciary Investment Review Committee which, prior to October 31, 2008, had been delegated investment fiduciary authority by the Finance Committee of the Board.
+As of October 31, 2008 the named fiduciary with respect to the overall investment strategy for the Master Trust investments, along with all other day to day fiduciary investment responsibilities, is the Xerox Retirement Investment Committee ("XRIC").
+XRIC is successor to the Fiduciary Investment Review Committee which, prior to October 31, 2008, had been delegated investment fiduciary authority by the JAB.
 The Xerox Corporate Treasurer chairs the XRIC, which is composed of corporate members who oversee the management of the funds on a regular basis.